U.S. official says dissident changed mind about staying in China

-BEIJING It is clear that blind Chinese dissident Chen Guangcheng and his family had a change of heart about remaining in China, a U.S. official said on Thursday.
+BEIJING It is clear that blind Chinese dissident Chen Guangcheng and his family had a change or heart about remaining in China, a U.S. official said on Thursday.

 Chen, a self-taught legal activist, left the U.S. Embassy on Wednesday and is now under Chinese control in a Beijing hospital.
 He had taken refuge at the U.S. mission for six days after escaping house arrest and left after U.S. officials assured him that Beijing had promised to improve his circumstances.